I’ve been terribly surprised that most people have never even heard of Madeleine L’Engle’s works other than A Wrinkle in Time

 till night (it doesn’t matter

-whether or not anybody listens; that’s
+whether or not anybody listens; that’snot the point),

 Words might start using us.